bpvickers/csv_decision/README.md

  * Either returns the first matching row as a hash (default), or accumulates all matches as an array of hashes (i.e., `parse` option `first_match: false` or CSV file option `accumulate`).
  * Fast decision-time performance (see `benchmarks` folder).
-Automatically indexes all text-only columns that do not contain any empty strings.
+Automatically indexes all constants-only columns that do not contain any empty strings.
  * In addition to simple strings, `csv_decision` can match basic Ruby constants (e.g., `=nil`), regular expressions (e.g., `=~ on|off`), comparisons (e.g., `> 100.0` ) and
  Ruby-style ranges (e.g., `1..10`)